-Practicum students create a reflective journal during their practicum, which includes detailed lesson plans, samples of materials, students’ work, and assessment tasks.
-They are also expected to write their reflections on the lessons they conducted, and responses to post-lesson discussions.
+Practicum students create a reflective journal during their practicum, which includes detailed lesson plans, samples of materials, students’ work, assessment tasks and it is supported by selected bibliography.
+They are also expected to write their reflections on the lessons they conducted and responses to post-lesson discussions.

-Depending on your professional and academic goals, you can choose to do your practicum abroad or in the United States.
+Depending on students’ professional and academic goals, they can choose to do their practicum in Greece, the US, or any other place.